Postdoc Position on

 The working language will be English; knowledge of Italian is not required.

 The position will be fixed-term for one year.
-The starting date will be around July 1, 2017.
+The starting date will be end of December, 2017.

 Inquiries and expressions of interest should be sent by e-mail to Davide Di Ruscio (email@example.com) and Patrizio Pelliccione (firstname.lastname@example.org).